#21 1590. ๐งฎ Make Sum Divisible by P Using the Smallest Subarray Removal ๐

 - Total Sum Modulo

-, no subarray needs to be removed. - Prefix Sums and Hash Map: We compute the prefix sums while iterating over the array.
+p: We calculate the remainder of the total sum modulop.
+If the remainder is0, no subarray needs to be removed. - Prefix Sums and Hash Map: We compute the prefix sums while iterating over the array.
 The goal is to find subarrays that, when removed, leave the remaining elements divisible by

-. - Target Calculation: For each prefix sum, we calculate a target remainder that needs to be removed to make the remaining sum divisible by
+p. - Target Calculation: For each prefix sum, we calculate a target remainder that needs to be removed to make the remaining sum divisible by

 ๐ Optimized Python Code